7 and 7 Is: Recording

 Love recorded "7 and 7 Is" on June 17 and 20, 1966, at Sunset Sound Recorders, with Jac Holzman producing and Bruce Botnick engineering.
 The fuzz bass was ultimately abandoned as it overpowered the other instruments, but Forssi was able to achieve a similar sound with the feedback caused by his semi-acoustic Eko bass.
 Echols also used feedback, as well as extensive reverb and tremolo, saying he had wanted to use a surf guitar effect in a different context.

 The sessions were tumultuous due to the song's fast and intense drum part, with Lee and drummer Alban "Snoopy" Pfisterer taking turns trying to accomplish it.
 Pfisterer later said: "The session was a nightmare ...
 I had blisters on my fingers.
 I don't know how many times I tried to play that damn thing and it just wasn't coming out.
 Arthur would try it; then I'd try it.
 Finally I got it.
 He couldn't do it."
 Echols praised it as Pfisterer's best performance.
 Estimates in the number of takes the song required range from 20 to 60; however, most of these were only false starts.
 The song took 4 hours to record according to Echols, who also claimed that the session took longer due to Holzman and Botnick objecting to the band's experimentation: "they kept stopping us, saying, 'It's feeding back!'
 We'd say, 'It's supposed to feed back.

-In what has been called a "flirtation" with musique concrète, the track climaxes with the sound of an atomic explosion before a peaceful conclusion, in a blues form, which then fades out.
-Botnick said the explosion was taken from a sound effects record and may have been a gunshot slowed down.
+In what has been called a "flirtation" with musique concrète, the track climaxes with a sound effect of an explosion from a nuclear weapon.
+Botnick claimed that it was his idea to add the sound effect, saying that it was taken from a sound effects record and may have been the sound of a gunshot slowed down.
+(Note: Botnick was quoted as saying this in John Einarson's 2010 book Forever Changes: Arthur Lee and the Book of Love.
+Prior to its publication, Gallo (1995) and Brooks (1997) had said that the sound effect originated from test sites in Nevada.)
 During live performances, Echols would recreate the sound by kicking his amplifier with the reverb turned all the way up.
+The track then ends with a coda that Echols claims to have written, inspired by the 1959 song "Sleep Walk" by Santo & Johnny.
+Echols also claims that he was supposed to receive a songwriting credit for the coda, but never did.

+In contrast to the chaotic energy of "7 and 7 Is" and its recording, the band also recorded a largely acoustic-based demo of another song during this time.
+Under the working title "Hummingbirds", it was originally intended to be the B-side of "7 and 7 Is", but was instead shelved.
+The band re-recorded it the following year and it appeared on their album Forever Changes as "The Good Humor Man He Sees Everything Like This".
+The original demo was released on the 50th anniversary edition of that album in 2018.